-While the Digital Age has transformed virtually every industry, it has brought the financial industry its own unique set of challenges, as rapid technological innovation drives evolving consumer expectations, security needs, and regulatory pressures.
-As consumers shift from traditional financial services to mobile wallets, e-payments, digital assets, cryptocurrencies, security tokens and AI-based asset discovery and management, the financial services industry is finding that its very existence depends on the ability to use technology to adapt to the evolving and ever-changing, playing field.
+While the digital age has transformed virtually every industry, it has brought the financial industry its own unique set of challenges, as rapid technological innovation drives evolving consumer expectations, security needs, and legal and regulatory pressures.
+As consumers shift from traditional financial services to mobile wallets, e-payments, digital assets, cryptocurrencies, security tokens and AI-based asset discovery and management, the financial services industry providers are finding that their very existence and relevance depend on their ability to use and offer technology-based services to adapt to the ever-changing, competitive industry landscape.

-Duane Morris attorneys have extensive experience representing clients in the fintech sector, from fintech startups offering a wide-range of new and innovative technologies, to established industry players, including payment processors, credit card issuers, mobile payment providers, stored-value card processors, healthcare payment providers, insurance companies, investment research publications, e-commerce and online retailers, banks, broker dealers, and investment advisers.
-We are especially adept at helping financial institutions and startups with joint venture, licensing and merger and acquisition (M&A) deals; addressing payment, clearing and settlement issues; and navigating companies, foundations and individuals through the shifting legal and regulatory environment regarding cryptocurrencies, utility and security tokens and other digital assets.
+Duane Morris attorneys have extensive experience representing clients in the fintech sector, from fintech startups offering a wide range of innovative and disruptive technologies, to established industry players, including banks, payment processors, credit card issuers, mobile payment providers, stored-value card processors, healthcare payment providers, insurance companies, investment research publications, e-commerce and online retailers, broker dealers, non-exchange trading venues and investment advisers.
+We are adept at helping financial institutions and startups with joint venture, licensing and merger and acquisition (M&A) deals; addressing payment, clearing and settlement issues; and navigating companies, foundations and individuals through the shifting legal and regulatory environment regarding cryptocurrencies, utility and security tokens and other digital assets.
 We also assist fintech startups in acquiring state and national banking licenses.

 Our multidisciplinary team has a depth of experience advising clients on matters related to: